reine-ishyanami/gemini-api/README.md

 call `gemini-api::model::blocking::Gemini::set_options` to set generation config for the blocking Gemini Api.

+call `gemini-api::model::blocking::Gemini::start_chat` to start a conversation with blocking gemini.

-call `gemini-api::model::blocking::Gemini::chat_once` to chat with gemini once.
+call `gemini-api::model::blocking::Gemini::rebuild` to start a conversation with blocking gemini.

-call `gemini-api::model::blocking::Gemini::chat_conversation` to chat with gemini in conversation.
+call `gemini-api::model::blocking::Gemini::send_message` to chat with blocking gemini.

+call `gemini-api::model::blocking::Gemini::send_simple_message` to send a text message to blocking gemini.

 ### feature `image_analysis`

-call `gemini-api::model::Gemini::image_analysis` to analysis a image with new instance of a Gemini Api.

-call `gemini-api::model::Gemini::image_analysis_conversation` to analysis a image with new instance of a Gemini Api in conversation.
+call `gemini-api::model::Gemini::send_image_message` to send an image and text message to gemini.

-call `gemini-api::model::blocking::Gemini::image_analysis` to analysis a image with new instance of a blocking Gemini Api.
+call `gemini-api::model::blocking::Gemini::send_image_message` to send an image and text message to blocking gemini.

-call `gemini-api::model::blocking::Gemini::image_analysis_conversation` to analysis a image with new instance of a Gemini Api in conversation.